Skip to main content

 Filter IP addresses

-Contact it-support@kth.se for help with which IP addresses are used for specific computer rooms at KTH, mark your messages: IP addresses for Canvas quiz in a computer room.
+Recommended if you want to limit a quiz only to students on site in a chosen computer room.
+Contact it-support@kth.se for help with which IP addresses are used for specific computer rooms at KTH, mark your message: IP addresses for Canvas quiz in a computer room.

 You can choose to show: